sara-hrad/sara-hrad.github.io/source/research/index.md

 1. **Data Processing:** In this project, I was responsible for cleaning and processing clinical time-series data, including EEG signals.

-2. **Model Identification:** I employed data-driven techniques to identify the model of anesthesia and examined the robustness and performance of a controller designed based on the identified models.
+2. **Model Identification:** I employed data-driven techniques to identify the model of anesthesia and examined the robustness and performance of a controller designed based on the identified models ([paper](https://link.springer.com/article/10.1007/s10877-023-01083-5)).

 3. **Neural Network Modeling:** I utilized a regression neural network to generate a novel model of anesthesia that considers multi-drug effects.

-4. **Reinforcement Learning (RL) Agent:** As part of the research, I proposed an actor-critic (A2C) agent using deep RL for drug injection.
+4. **Reinforcement Learning (RL) Agent:** As part of the research, I proposed a novel deep RL for drugs injection.
 This agent takes into account safety constraints and operates in a simulated environment based on the trained network.

 These contributions have been instrumental in advancing the field of automated anesthesia, increasing safety and efficiency in drug administration, and reducing the risk of overdose.

 ## [Learning in Multi-Agent Systems](https://arxiv.org/abs/2305.13476) (Ph.D.
 Research):

-- I implemented various **policy gradient algorithms** for multi-agent systems, providing practical solutions for complex control problems.
+- I implemented various **model-based and model-free policy gradient algorithms** for multi-agent systems, providing practical solutions for complex control problems.
 - Additionally, my work includes offering theoretical insights into the performance of Reinforcement Learning (RL) in scenarios such as formation control of a **swarm of robots** and the control of the distributed power system contributing to the understanding of RL in real-world applications.

 ## Non-Local Control Approach for Nonlinear Systems (Internship at Honeywell):